 The Student Affairs team at the School of Public Affairs handles recruiting and enrollment, academic advising, program and student support, career services and student conduct issues.
 The school's Student Affairs team can also help with connecting students to campus and community resources.
 Associate Dean Kelly Hupfeld (email@example.com) oversees Student Affairs and is responsible for issues involving student conduct and can provide guidance on handling situations involving distressed and disruptive students and violations of academic integrity.

 Andrew Loso is SPA's Recruitment and Admissions Senior Professional.
-The School of Public Affairs actively recruits for all of its degree programs, and faculty participation is really valuable in encouraging prospective students to come to SPA.
+The School of Public Affairs actively recruits for all of its degree and certificate programs, and faculty participation is really valuable in encouraging prospective students to come to SPA.
 Here are some ways that faculty can help to recruit new students to our programs:

 Every student at the School of Public Affairs is assigned a staff advisor who is the student’s main point of contact for frontline advising on topics such as degree and program requirements, course selection, and university and school resources.
 Learn more about academic advising at the School of Public Affairs.